Laurynlau/MovingShapes/README.md

-# Projects
+# Moving Shapes
 Hello!
-Welcome to my Projects respitory, where I will showcase all my coding and work to who this may concern.
+This is a project done to move shapes to the right corner of the screen.
+The skills I learnt was the usage of Abstract classes and interfaces, and the concepts practiced to achieve this project is Polymorphism, Downcasts, Abstract classes and Interfaces.